yeyuxmf/auto_tooth_arrangement/README.md

 4.The initial training suggestion is to only turn on reconstruction, angle, and translation loss.
 After the model converges to the minimum, fine tuning can be performed to turn on the metric_ Loss and Spatial_ Relationship_ Loss function (loss of center symmetry of left and right teeth and spatial relationship between adjacent teeth).
 Adjust the weights according to your needs.

-5.I am accustomed to conducting experiments step by step, such as:
- From zero training: I first train one data, then two, then four, then eight, then 16, then 32, and finally go to train big data.
-Adjust the learning rate every time of training to ensure convergence, as the next pre training model.
 # test
 python test_rotate.py